srimali12345/Team-Portfolio-Management-Dashboard-Frontend/README.md

 ## 🏗️ Overview of Architecture & Design Choices

-The application follows a **modular architecture** with clear separation of concerns:
+The application follows a **modular frontend architecture** to ensure maintainability, scalability, and clear separation of concerns.
+While the project is deployed as a single codebase (monolithic in deployment), it is **structured into independent, reusable modules**, which makes development and testing easier.

+### Key Design Decisions

-- **Frontend Framework:** React 19 for UI rendering, using functional components with hooks.
+- **Frontend Framework:**
+  Built with **React 19**, using functional components and hooks for clean, modern UI development.

+- **Modular Structure:**
+  The codebase is organized into self-contained modules:

+  - `auth/` → authentication logic and components
+  - `components/` → reusable UI elements
+  - `pages/` → page-level views (Dashboard, Login, etc.)
+  - `store/` → feature-based Redux slices for predictable state management

-- **State Management:** Redux Toolkit for predictable and scalable state handling.
+- **State Management:**
+  **Redux Toolkit** is used for centralized, predictable, and scalable state handling.

-- **Routing:** React Router v7 for client-side navigation.
+- **Routing:**
+  **React Router v7** enables client-side navigation between pages.

+- **Styling:**
-- **Styling:** SCSS for component-level styling with variables and mixins for maintainability.
+  **SCSS** is used for component-level styling, with variables and mixins for maintainability.

-- **API Communication:** Axios for HTTP requests to the backend.
+- **API Communication:**
+  **Axios** handles HTTP requests to the backend for dynamic data operations.

+- **Authentication & Authorization:**
-- **Authentication:** Role-based access (Admin & Viewer) handled via JWT tokens (or similar).
+  Role-based access (Admin & Viewer) is enforced using JWT tokens or a similar mechanism.

-- **Code Quality:** ESLint for linting, ensuring a consistent coding style.
+- **Code Quality:**
+  **ESLint** ensures a consistent coding style and avoids common errors.

+- **Performance & Build:**
-- **Performance:** Vite for fast development and optimized production builds.
+  **Vite** provides fast development builds and optimized production bundles.

+### Why Modular Architecture?

+Even though the frontend is deployed as a single application (monolithic), modular architecture helps:

+- Keep code organized and easy to understand
+- Develop and test features independently
+- Reuse components across multiple pages
+- Scale the application without creating tightly coupled code

+This structure ensures that as the application grows, it remains maintainable, readable, and extendable.

 ---